 At AUC events, respect fellow participants by complying with any health or safety measures, including Covid-safe plans, adopted for the event.

 Conference presentations and other contributions, including but not limited to keynotes, presentations, lightning talks, addresses, mailing list posts and forums, is subject to this code of conduct and may not contain:

 - sexual or violent imagery

 - insults or adhominem attacks

-Presenters are asked to avoid language which is not appropriate for an all-ages audience as much as possible.
+Presenters and authors are asked to avoid language which is not appropriate for an all-ages audience as much as possible.

-If the subject matter of the presentation cannot be presented adequately without including language that could be considered offensive, this should be pointed out in advance, for example at the beginning of a talk and in conference schedule, or in the introduction or abstract of an article.
+If the subject matter of the presentation or other contribution cannot be presented adequately without including language that could be considered offensive, this should be pointed out in advance, for example at the beginning of a talk and in conference schedule, or in the introduction or abstract of an article.